 5. Facebook Advertising

 Facebook has the largest, most highly-engaged audience, with a significant percentage of the world’s population logging on daily.
-Facebook reports over 1.19 billion monthly active users and continues to add more each month.
+There are over 1.19 billion monthly active users on Facebook and these numbers continue to rise each month.
 For small business owners, Facebook advertising can level the playing field.
 Ads can be relatively inexpensive and the results can be easily tracked and measured.

 It’s more than likely that your target market is spending time on Facebook.
 With the right types of ads, advertisers can reach more of their target market and build lasting connections with those customers.
 The two Facebook campaigns that work well for small businesses are engagement campaigns and traffic or conversion campaigns.